Southern euro zone yields fall after Greece passes second set of reforms

 LONDON, July 23 (Reuters) - Italian, Spanish and Portuguese bond yields dipped on Thursday after the Greek parliament approved a second package of reforms required to start talks on a financial rescue.

-The reaction was muted, however, as worries over the government’s ability to implement those reforms remained high.
+The reaction was muted, however, as worries over the government’s ability to implement those reforms remain high.

 Prime Minister Alexis Tsipras contained a rebellion in his left-wing Syriza party.
 Significantly, only 36 deputies voted against the package, fewer than the 39 who defied him last week.

-A spokeswoman for the European Commission, one of the three creditor institutions alongside the European Central Bank and the International Monetary Fund, welcomed the Greek vote.
-Formal negotiations on the new bailout are due to start on Friday.

-Greece hopes to wrap up negotiations by Aug.
-20 -- when a large repayment needs to be made to the ECB -- but even then officials have said early elections are likely in September or October once the package is agreed.
+The government has said it hopes negotiations on the bailout can start this week and be wrapped up by Aug.
+20. Officials have said early elections are likely in September or October once the package is agreed.

 “The vote ... is paving the way towards the new bailout but the questions regarding the internal stability of the governing party raised in the last weeks still remain,” said Eirini Tsekeridou, fixed income analyst at Julius Baer.